We will strive to obtain the most favorable results possible for our clients.

-Our Experienced Custody Attorneys Can Protect Your Rights & Best Interests
+Our Experienced Custody Lawyers Can Protect Your Rights & Best Interests

-If you require legal assistance with a child custody matter or interested in modifying a current order, our Daytona Beach child custody attorneys at Buckmaster & Ellzey will strive to obtain the most favorable results possible for our clients.
+Suppose you require legal assistance with a child custody case or are interested in modifying a current order.
+In that case, our Daytona Beach child custody lawyers at Buckmaster & Ellzey will strive to obtain the most favorable results possible for our clients.

-We will take the time to review your case, listen to your concerns, and determine all of your legal options in order to resolve your child custody dispute.
+We will take the time to review your claim, listen to your concerns, and determine your legal options to resolve your dispute.

 Contact us for award-winning defense on your case!

 Child custody means providing care, shelter, and support to a minor child.
-The state court will decide who is awarded legal and physical custody.
-Legal custody is the right for a parent to make educational, medical, disciplinary, and religious decisions for the child, while physical custody establishes where the child lives.
+The state court decides and awards legal and physical custody.
+Legal custody is the right of a parent to make educational, medical, disciplinary, and religious decisions for the child.
+In contrast, physical custody establishes where the child lives.

 There are two main types of custody arrangements: sole custody or joint custody.